hariupreti/questionnaire/README.md

 It is a technical assessment where admin user can create questionnaire and recorded students will notify through the mail, where students and admin data are seeded on application setup.

-# Setup on local machine
+# Setup on local machine, development setup
 #### 1. Clone the main branch from above repository.
 #### 2. Make sure that you have ``` node 18.19.1``` ```Composer 2.2.6``` ``` php ^8.2``` and required mysql and other dependencies on your machine.